 Maca powder – superfood especially for women during the time of “change”

-Spirulina and/or chlorella – one of the most nutrient-dense foods on earth, these super-algae can boost your metabolism and increase energy levels, reduce inflammation and lower cholesterol levels
+Spirulina and/or chlorella – one of the most nutrient-dense foods on earth, this super-algae can boost your metabolism and increase energy levels, reduce inflammation and lower cholesterol levels

 Cacao powder – amazing anti-oxidant (just make sure you’re getting organic pure cacao, not cocoa which is processed and lacking the crucial nutrients